paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

   (D) *Due date*

-    (i) *For first program year* — For fiscal year 2021, the facility fees required under subparagraph (A) shall be due on the later of—
+    (i) *Fiscal year 2026* — For fiscal year 2026, the facility fees required under subparagraph (A) shall be due on the later of—

-      (I) the first business day of July of 2020; or

-      (II) 45 calendar days after publication of the Federal Register notice provided for under subsection (c)(4)(A).

-    (ii) *Subsequent fiscal years* — For each fiscal year after fiscal year 2021, the facility fees required under subparagraph (A) shall be due on the later of—

       (I) the first business day of June of such year; or

       (II) the first business day after the enactment of an appropriations Act providing for the collection and obligation of fees under this section for such year.

+    (ii) *Fiscal year 2027* — For fiscal year 2027, the facility fees required under subparagraph (A) shall be due—

+      (I) in a first installment representing 50 percent of such fee, on the later of—

+        (aa) October 1, 2026; or

+        (bb) the first business day after the enactment of an appropriations Act providing for the collection and obligation of fees under this section for such year; and

+      (II) in a second installment representing the remaining 50 percent of such fee, on—

+        (aa) February 1, 2027; or

+        (bb) if an appropriations Act described in subclause (I)(bb) is not in effect on February 1, 2027, the first business day after enactment of such an appropriations Act.

+    (iii) *Subsequent fiscal years* — For fiscal year 2028 and each subsequent fiscal year, the facility fees required under subparagraph (A) shall be due on the later of—

+      (I) the first business day on or after October 1 of the fiscal year; or

+      (II) the first business day after the date of enactment of an appropriations Act providing for the collection and obligation of fees under this section for the fiscal year.

 (2) **OTC monograph order request fee**